OCA/e-commerce/website_sale_hide_price/readme/CONFIGURE.rst

 #.
 In the *Shop* section you have the option *Hide prices on website*.
 #.
 You can optionally set a message that will be displayed when the prices are
    hidden.

+If you want to hide prices at website level

+#.
+Go to *Website > Configuration > Settings* and choose the website to hide the prices.
+#.
+In the *Shop - Products* section you have the option *Hide prices on website*